 The advantage a grinder has over a handheld tile saw is it lighter weight which makes it easier to hold for longer periods and makes it easier to control for trickier cuts.
 Tilers doing the fancy scribe cuts will enjoy using a grinder for this very reason.

-Another is it’s ease and speed of changing a blade on the grinder, whilst a professional tile saw takes a couple tools and care to replace.
+Another is it’s ease and speed of changing a diamond blade on the grinder, whilst a professional tile saw takes a couple tools and care to replace.

-If you want a tutorial how to change a diamond blade on a handheld tile saw, or to replace the brushes, follow the links or use the search bar above to find it.
+If you want a tutorial how to change a diamond blade on a handheld tile saw, or to replace the brushes, follow the links or use the search bar above..

 I will let you be the judge but I prefer to leave my grinder well clear of any tile cutting duties.
 Many fellow tilers swear by grinders but I bet they haven’t given a handheld tile saw a go.